-The Company's net sales in the first quarter of 2023 were \$1,831 million compared with \$1,692 million in the first quarter of 2022, an increase of \$139 million, or 8%.
-Glass container shipments, in tons, declined approximately 8% in the first quarter of 2023, partially offset by a favorable change in mix, which in total decreased net sales by approximately \$123 million compared to the same period in 2022.
-This decline was mostly attributed to a challenging prior year comparison (up 6.4 percent) amid record low inventories, as well as disruption from temporary external events and lower demand due to inventory destocking across the supply chain and softer consumer demand in a few markets given macroeconomic uncertainty.
-Higher selling prices increased net sales by \$301 million in the first quarter of 2023, driven by the pass through of higher cost inflation.
-Unfavorable foreign currency exchange rates decreased net sales by \$19 million in the first quarter of 2023 compared to the same period in the prior year, primarily driven by the weakening of the Euro compared to the U.S. dollar.
+The Company's net sales in the first second quarter of 2023 were \$1,831 million \$1,890 million compared with \$1,692 million \$1,778 million in the first second quarter of 2022, an increase of \$139 million \$112 million, or 8% 6%.
+Higher selling prices increased net sales by \$241 million in the second quarter of 2023, driven by the pass through of higher cost inflation.
+Glass container shipments, in tons, declined approximately 8% 9% in the first second quarter of 2023, partially offset by a favorable change in mix, which in total decreased net sales by approximately \$123 million \$165 million compared to the same period in 2022.
+This decline was mostly attributed to a challenging prior year comparison (up 6.4 percent) amid record low inventories, as well as disruption from temporary external events and lower demand due to softer consumer consumption activity, inventory destocking across the supply value chain and softer consumer demand in a few markets given macroeconomic uncertainty.
+Higher selling prices internal capacity and inventory constraints.
+Favorable foreign currency exchange rates increased net sales by \$301 million \$47 million in the first quarter of 2023, driven by the pass through of higher cost inflation.
+Unfavorable foreign currency exchange rates decreased net sales by \$19 million in the first second quarter of 2023 compared to the same period in the prior year, primarily driven by the weakening strengthening of the Euro and the Mexican Peso compared to the U.S. dollar.
 The non-recurrence of the shipments related to the divestiture of the Company's glass tableware business in Colombia on March 1, 2022 reduced net sales by approximately \$8 million in the first quarter of 2023.
-Other sales were approximately \$12 million lower in the first three months of 2023 than the same period in the prior year driven by lower machine parts sales to third parties.
+Other sales were approximately \$12 million \$11 million lower in the first three months second quarter of 2023 than the same period in the prior year driven by lower machine parts sales to third parties.